Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Simulation and Experimental Results

 Since the size of the VLC cell affects the coverage where the BD can capture light and report its proximity, the aggregated VLC signal power received at the BD is simulated in the region of interest for different cell sizes.
-Different vertical distances between LED APs and the BD are considered to alternate the size of VLC cells.
-As an examples, three vertical positions of the BD at 1.40, 1.57, and 1.70~m from the floor level are tested, considering that the heights of LED APs being fixed.
-As discussed in Section~\ref{subsec:vlc_cell_model}, a lower height of BD yields a larger VLC cell coverage, whereas a higher height results a smaller VLC cell size.
+Different vertical distances between LED APs and the BD are considered to vary the size of VLC cells.
+As examples, three vertical positions of the BD at 1.40, 1.57, and 1.70~m from the floor level are tested, while the LED-AP heights remain fixed.
+As discussed in Section~\ref{subsec:vlc_cell_model}, a lower BD height yields larger VLC-cell coverage, whereas a higher height results in a smaller VLC cell size.
 Fig.~\ref{fig:sim_vl_power} illustrates the resulting heatmaps of the VLC signal power arriving at the BD.
 Colors range from dark blue to bright yellow, corresponding to low through high power levels.
-Each LED AP is observed to illuminate an approximate circular area, referred to as a VLC cell.
-The overlapping areas of these circles indicate regions where the BD is able to simultaneously receive multiple VLC signals through the aforementioned FDM method.
+Each LED AP is observed to illuminate an approximately circular area, referred to as a VLC cell.
+The overlapping areas of these circles indicate regions where the BD can simultaneously receive multiple VLC signals through the aforementioned FDM method.
 When the vertical position of the BD increases, the received VLC signal power from the nearest LED AP grows as well because of the shorter VLC link distance, whereas the coverage region shrinks and the overlapping zones between LED cells decrease.

-Monte Carlo simulations are performed in MATLAB R2024b to evaluate the positioning functionality and accuracy.
-The positioning error is measured by root-mean-square error (RMSE) and mean absolute error (MAE) in terms of \mbox{$x$-direction} and \mbox{$y$-direction}.
+Monte Carlo simulations are performed in MATLAB R2024b to evaluate the positioning accuracy.
+The positioning error is measured by root-mean-square error (RMSE) and mean absolute error (MAE) in the \mbox{$x$-direction} and \mbox{$y$-direction}.
 The RMSE is defined as